 The Board shall consist of one Director from each SCALE Organization.
 Each SCALE Organization shall designate its own Director on the Board.
 Each Director shall have a single vote on matters subject to a vote of the Board.
 If a Director cannot attend a meeting, the Organization may designate an Alternate Director to vote for the Organization at that meeting.

 The Annual Meeting shall be held in January.

 The Board shall meet at the call of the President or the President’s designee.
 Any two Officers can call a meeting.
 The majority of the Board can call a meeting by transmitting a written request to the Secretary listing the Directors requesting the meeting.
 All Board meetings are open to additional persons designated by the SCALE Organizations, unless the Board has voted otherwise.

 4.4 Electronic Participation in Board and Committee Meetings

-Board and Committee volunteers may attend Board meetings by telephone, Skype or any other similar equipment, provided that as required by RCW 24.03.120 “all persons participating in the meeting can hear each other at the same time.”
+Those otherwise allowed to attend Board and Committee meetings may attend by telephone or other similar electronic devise; provided that as required by RCW 24.03.120 “all persons participating in the meeting can hear each other at the same time.”
 The request must be made reasonably in advance of the meeting to allow arrangements for participation to be made.